A year in the life of Alberta garlic.

 |grow your own garlic|

-I planted my heritage garlic in the last two weeks of September in our urban Edmonton backyard garden.
+I planted my heritage garlic in the last two weeks of September in our Edmonton backyard garden.
 You don't need to plant garlic in a raised bed but I prefer one for better drainage and deeper loam.
 (Our garden is soggy in spring).
-Garlic likes to grow in full sun.
+Garlic flourishes in full sun.

 The bulbs were carefully separated into cloves just before planting.
 I started with about 40 cloves.
 The sunny garden bed was prepared by digging in compost and dried leaves.
 The soil was light and fertile.